Orekaria/com.orekaria.groovy.executescriptfiles/README.rst

 And organized in case 0, 1, 2, 3

-- case 0: contains the :code:`standaloneTest` that contains all the code required to be executed
+- case 0: with only the :code:`standaloneTest`, that can run by its own

 - case 1: some random approaches